deckardsworkspace/cs132-group3/README.md

 This repository contains the source code for NeriTweet's website and Jupyter Notebooks.

-The website uses the [Hyde theme](https://github.com/poole/hyde) for Jekyll under the [MIT License.]
+The website uses the [Hyde theme](https://github.com/poole/hyde) for Jekyll under the [MIT License.](#theme-license)

+## Testing the website

+The website is built with Jekyll.
+Ensure you have Ruby and Bundler installed, then run `bundle install` to install the dependencies.

+To test the website, run `bundle exec jekyll serve` and navigate to `localhost:4000/cs132-group3/`.

+## Theme license

 ```
 Hyde theme license